anav5704/anav.dev/src/content/blogs/how-to-learn-coding-fast-tips-from-a-software-engineering-student.md

 [Awesome](https://github.com/sindresorhus/awesome) - these are lists about all kinds of interesting topics.
 They span across all primary domains and are a great way to discover new tools.

 [Roadmap.sh](https://roadmap.sh) - this is a collection of roadmaps based on various domains.
-It’s a massive help as it guides you in the right direction without holding your hand.
+It’s a massive help as it guides you without holding your hand.

 [Documentation](https://guneetsinghtuli.medium.com/why-learning-from-documentation-is-better-than-watching-youtube-tutorial-4e1282132bda) - normalize reading docs.
 It is the fastest way to fix bugs and learn tools.
 Reading docs is a sign you’re growing as a developer.